 We are hoping to accomplish a few projects, mostly repairs, during the break.
 Checking two off the list: air conditioning the choir room, and installing a mandated hand washing station.
 (Notice the innovative “no hands” washing pedal.)

 With World Wide Travel Restrictions, now IS the right time to Go Global

-Filipino students from all over the Philippines arrive on our campus to “make a difference” in God’s missionary work to TELL THE NATIONS.
-You can “make a difference” by helping with tuition scholarships. $1,200.00 ($100.00 a month) provides tuition and room and board for one year.
+Filipino students from all over the Philippines arrive on our campus to “make a difference” in God’s Global missionary work to TELL THE NATIONS.
+You can “GO GLOBAL” by helping these students develop the tools needed to get the job done. $1,200.00 ($100.00 a month) provides tuition and room and board for one year.
 They need your help.
 Click the DONATE tab below to give your gift and a student will be assigned directly to you to encourage and get to know.

 Darlene Carey Christian Academy

 Help us build a room in memory or in honor of a loved one.
 Each room cost $10,000 to build.

 Progress has really picked up on The Darlene Carey Christian Academy.
 First floor is now being painted and we expect the roof to be on the second floor by next month.

 School is out for “summer”.
 Donna and I are prohibited from traveling outside of our island so our normal plans to visit our missionaries on Leyte, Guimaras and Mindanoa will have to wait until restrictions are lifted.
 We planned to go to a resort on our island for R & R, but to our dismay those 65 and over are prohibited.
 (This does not include me so I guess I can go by my self.)